Zoidwaffle/azerothcore-ansible/README.md

 For now it will only work using a local MySQL/MariaDB installation.

 This was initially created for Debian 10, but is now used for Ubuntu 20.04.

-It's likely it will work just fine for Ubuntu and other Debian-based distributions.
+It's likely it will work just fine for other new Debian-derived systems as well with minor modifications.

 ## Requirements